The-Politico/interactive-news-developer-guide/workflow/starting-a-project.md

 ### Sources

 Talk to our reporters.
 Read the news.
 Read books.
 Watch films.
 Go to bars.
-Bring good ideas wherever you find them.
+Good ideas come from wherever you find them.

 ### Project time tiers